Quicr/quicr-protocol-spec/moq-proto.md

 1. The fragments are relayed to the subscriber as they arrive

-2. The fully assembled fragments are stored based on attrbutes associated with the data and cache local policies.
+2. The fully assembled fragments are stored based on attributes associated with the data and cache local policies.

 It is up to the applications to define the right sized fragments